 - Age and medical condition

-- The type of cancer suspected
+- Type of cancer suspected

-- Severity of symptoms
+- Signs and symptoms

 - Previous test results

 In addition to a physical examination, the following tests may be used to diagnose breast cancer in men:

 Clinical breast examination.
 During this procedure, the doctor will feel for lumps in the breast tissue and under the arm.

 Diagnostic mammography .
 If a lump or suspicious area is found, the doctor will recommend a diagnostic mammogram.
 Diagnostic mammography is similar to screening mammography except that more images of the breast are taken.